denis-kakacka-tg/DKDataSources/README.md

 }
 ```

-You are done now.
-And this is all you need to do in your controller to have infinite types of cells in it, even in one section.
+And thats it, all you need to do in your controller to have infinite types of cells, even in one section.

 ```swift
 lazy var dataSource = DKTableDataSource<CellType>(